-The use of liquids as a means of de-icing surfaces is a relatively new development, having only come to the fore in the last two decades, or so.
+The use of liquids as a means of de-icing surfaces is a relatively new development, having only come to the fore in the last decade, or so.
 Previously, most contractors favored the use of solid ice-melters, mostly because adding a liquid to an icy surface seemed counter-intuitive.

 As any reputable snow removal professional knows, service is the name of the game when it comes to keeping your customers' properties safe during the winter.
 If you don't get snow and ice under control in a timely fashion, the potential for injuries and legal liability is very real.

 When you’re procuring equipment for liquid deicing, you can’t take any chances.
 When using it, you’re on a tight timeline in freezing temperatures and you need to perform.
 Here are some things to make sure of when deciding on equipment for de-icing.